-Wiley Rein has an incomparable depth of experience in election law, First Amendment and other constitutional litigation.
-From our offices in Washington, DC, we successfully represent clients before federal district courts, appellate courts and the U.S. Supreme Court, as well as in state courts.
-This representation involves First Amendment, equal protection and due process challenges to election laws, voting rights, redistricting, ballot access cases and defense of clients in Federal Election Commission (FEC) and state litigation.
+Wiley Rein has an incomparable depth of experience in election law, First Amendment, and other constitutional litigation.
+From our offices in Washington, DC, we successfully represent clients before federal district courts, appellate courts, and the Supreme Court of the United States, as well as in state courts.
+This representation involves First Amendment, equal protection, and due process challenges to election laws, voting rights, redistricting, ballot access cases, and defense of clients in Federal Election Commission (FEC) and state litigation.

 Our recent litigation experience includes:

 - Challenging vague and over-broad provisions of the Illinois campaign finance laws.
 Center for Individual Freedom v.
 Madigan, Case No. 10 CV 4383 (E.D.
 Ill. filed July 14, 2010).

 - Challenging the constitutionality of the Honest Leadership and Open Government Act (HLOGA) member disclosure provisions on First Amendment grounds.
 National Association of Manufacturers v.
 Taylor, 549 F. Supp.
 2d 33 (D.D.C.
 2008).

 - Winning rapid dismissal of a state political party’s complaint that a client’s televised issue ad made false claims.
 The ad described positions of a candidate for the U.S. Senate concerning a federal bill that would permit labor unions to force themselves on workers without a secret ballot.
 The dismissal for lack of probable cause protected free speech about candidates and their positions.
 Brian Melendez v.
 Minnesotans for Employee Freedom, Employee Freedom Action Committee, King Banaian, Brian Worth, Mike Murphy, and Coalition for a Democratic Workplace, 11-0320-19823-CV, State of MN Office of Administrative Hearings (Order of Dismissal, August 18, 2008).